cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

-When the base backup recovery process is completed, the operator starts the Postgres instance in recovery mode: in this phase, PostgreSQL is up, albeit not being able to accept connections, and the pod is healthy, according to the liveness probe.
+When the base backup recovery process is completed, the operator starts the Postgres instance in recovery mode: in this phase, PostgreSQL is up, albeit not able to accept connections, and the pod is healthy according to the liveness probe.
 Through the `restore_command`, PostgreSQL starts fetching WAL files from the archive (you can speed up this phase by setting the `maxParallel` option and enable the parallel WAL restore capability).